DevX-Dragon/DraX-Pad/README.md

 **🔌 USB-C Connectivity:** Modern, reliable, and easy to plug in.

 **🎛️ Multiple Presets:** Switch between different layers (Gaming, Video Editing, Coding) with a single tap.

+> This is a project done for [Hack Club Blueprint Program](https://blueprint.hackclub.com/home)
+> Feel free to make your own version and post it online!